Click, clack, no crash course — mechanical keyboards that feel *instantly* familiar.

 Trade-offs and practical guidance

 This is a focused, premium product: you pay for materials and feel rather than software features, wireless convenience, or RGB showmanship.
 If you want a clean, dependable keyboard for heavy typing sessions and care about keycap longevity, this is a top choice.
-If you need Bluetooth, macros, or lighting, look elsewhere.
+If you need Bluetooth, macros, or lighting, browse gaming keyboards instead.

 Ultimately, the VA87M rewards the kind of buyer who prioritizes long-term tactile satisfaction and aesthetic restraint; it’s an excellent pick when the learning curve should be effectively zero and the day-to-day feel is the priority.